16 free or cheap kids' book tricks

 For a bit of calm, why not let David Tennant, Reese Witherspoon or Lupita Nyong'o read your kids a bedtime story?

-A-list storytellers have been making good use of their spare time during lockdowns over the last two years by filming clips of themselves narrating favourite storybooks.
-It's all part of Save the Children's Save with Stories campaign, which is supporting kids throughout the coronavirus pandemic.
+A-list storytellers made good use of their spare time during lockdowns over the last two years by filming clips of themselves narrating favourite storybooks.
+It's all part of Save the Children's Save with Stories campaign.
 Watch on Save the Children's US Instagram account.

 We also like Storyline Online YouTube channel, where you can listen to a host of famous faces reading storybooks, from Rami Malek to Oprah Winfrey, but most importantly, "ANNA FROM FROZEN!!!"